Pfizer COVID vaccine price hike seen giving revenue boost for years

 The public announcement of the new price range could also be a green light for competitors Moderna Inc MRNA.O and Novavax Inc NVAX.O to strive for prices in the same range.

-"We expect Moderna to adapt to this signal, and expect the mRNA duopolists, along with Novavax, to continue pricing in a similar range for the foreseeable future," SVB Securities David Risinger said in a research note.
+"We expect Moderna to adapt to this signal," SVB Securities analyst David Risinger said in a research note, adding that he sees Pfizer/BioNTech, Moderna and Novavax "pricing in a similar range for the foreseeable future."

+Moderna had previously suggested commercial price expectations in a range of $64 to $100 a shot.

+Wall Street was expecting such price hikes due to weak demand for COVID vaccines, which meant manufacturers would need to hike prices to meet revenue forecasts for 2023 and beyond.

 ((michael.erman@thomsonreuters.com;))